-The Armstrong Siddeley Owners Club
+The Armstrong Siddeley Owners Club (UK)

 This is our sister organisation which has been caring for the needs of Armstrong Siddeley cars since 1961.
 Of particular note is the Club stores which has a wide range of parts enabling members to maintain their cars in good roadworthy condition, There is an excellent Club magazine, monthly local meetings and national events.
-To find out more click on.
+To find out more click here.

 English Heritage at Kenilworth Castle